United States

 Relax by the fire

-Relax and unwind by building a cozy campfire at your site!
+Relax and unwind by building a cozy campfire!
 You can easily find firewood for sale throughout town by driving around and spotting little sheds or piles of wood in front of people’s homes with a box to place your payment in.
 Make sure to stock up so you have plenty of wood for all the campfires you’ll want to have!

 Gather around the fire with some music and drinks, and enjoy the peaceful ambiance of Acadia.
 On clear nights, the sky is filled with countless stars due to the limited light pollution in the area, it’s truly amazing.

-• Wake up early everyday!
-You have so much to explore and starting early makes such a difference.
-Early birds catches the worm in Acadia.
-Get to the beach early, start your hikes early, do the coastal drive early.
-Doing so will assure you will get parking and you can avoid the big crowds.ย
+• Wake up early every day!
+There’s so much to explore, and getting an early start makes a huge difference.
+The early bird definitely catches the worm in Acadia — and a parking spot!
+Hit the beach early, start your hikes early, and do the coastal drive early.
+You’ll avoid the crowds and have more peaceful experiences.

 Acadia National Park is a remarkable destination, especially for outdoor lovers!
-The park’s beauty is truly awe-inspiring, and there’s no shortage of activities and sights to experience.
+The park’s beauty is truly amazing, and there’s no shortage of activities and sights to experience.

 Whether you’re an avid hiker, a beach bum, or someone who simply enjoys soaking in nature’s beauty, Acadia has something for everyone.